machinezone/IXWebSocket/docs/ws.md

 [cobra](https://github.com/machinezone/cobra) is a real time messenging server. ws has several sub-command to interact with cobra.
 There is also a minimal cobra compatible server named snake available.

-Below are examples on running a snake server and clients with TLS enabled (the server only works with the OpenSSL backend for now).
+Below are examples on running a snake server and clients with TLS enabled (the server only works with the OpenSSL and the Mbed TLS backend for now).

 First, generate certificates.